yacy/yacy_search_server/help/Crawler_p.md

 Begin with the smallest crawl that proves the idea.
 Use exact start URLs, prefer restrictive boundaries, set limits for unfamiliar sites, and watch the queue after submission.
 A crawler is not a magic search box: it creates search results only after documents have been loaded, parsed, and indexed.

+Crawl profiles retain local start-host metadata to prioritize their connected web-structure graph during pruning.
+URL starts are recorded at submission; sitemap and file-import starts are recorded when accepted local depth-zero requests reach the crawl stacker.
+Descendant pages do not become additional roots.
+Up to 10,000 start hosts are recorded per profile.
+This metadata is not included in peer crawl-news announcements and requires no additional request parameter.
+See [Web Structure](WatchWebStructure_p.md) for retention limits.

 ## Access And Safety

 Administrator access is required.
 YaCy protects `_p` pages as administration pages.